zakariaelaoufi/gestion-parc-informatique-frontEnd/README.md

 ### Technology Stack

 - **Backend**: Utilized **J2EE** technology with the **Spring Boot** framework, providing a robust and scalable architecture for the application.
-- **Database**: Chose SQL for reliable and widely used database management.
+- **Database**: Chose MYsql for reliable and widely used database management.
 - **Frontend**: Employed a combination of **React**, **Material UI**, **React Query**, and **Redux** to create a user-friendly and intuitive interface, ensuring a modern and enjoyable user experience.

 ### Key Features